 Do Great Work

 Once you begin working with a client, do your best work.
 If you aren’t sure how to do something, ask for help.
-It’s better to ask for clarification then to do something incorrectly.
+It’s better to ask for clarification than to do something incorrectly.

 You don’t want them to be wondering what’s going on.
 However, you also don’t need to send an update every ten minutes.
-There’s a definite balance, and it may be different with each client.
+There’s a definite balance, which may differ with each client.